suman-sks/Pole_Climber_Techevince/README.md

 # Pole_Climber_Techevince

-<em>It's a robot which can climb on poles of variable length and move on floor as well.You can find report for the same here</em>
+<em>It's a robot which can climb on poles of variable diameter and move on floor as well.You can find report for the same here</em>
   https://drive.google.com/file/d/1SONYJi1GOcU4sz0mCggJJieo_yUOZuli/view?usp=sharing

 <h2>Basic Skeleton:</h2>